 Shut down, hibernate or put the computer in standby before moving it.
-Not doing so may damage the hard drive and result in loss of data.
 The laptop can also run hot when stuffed into a bookbag and not powered down.

 Transport laptops in individual, well-cushioned bags.
 Do not put books on top of the computer.